lingping-fuzzy/meta-heuristic-for-fECG/README.md

       it is in line-25
     step 3: run ANY single-objective algorithm to solve the problem  [Fetal_problem.m],

-    for example to call Genetic algorithm to solve it, by using the command
+    For example to call Genetic algorithm to solve it, by using the command

-    platemo('problem',@Fetal_problem,'algorithm',@GA,'N',4,'M', 1, 'maxFE',8, 'save', 1);
+    platemo('algorithm',@GA ,'problem',{@Fetal_problem, personID, mirror, type(Tc), initial mu-parameter},'N',15, 'D', 20,'maxFE', 100 , 'save', 2)

+Parameter instruction:

+    personID: in dataset, we have 12 person, you name one personID you use.

+    mirror: a parameter how you construct the data, similar as in LMS

+    type(Tc): Tc(1 or 2), it defines how you change the coeffient, dynamic or constant.

+    initial mu-parameter: a value, just an initial step size parameter in LMS.

+    then
+    'N': population size

+    'D': window size

+    'maxFE', maximum fitness evaluation time

 More details to use PlatEMO, please check the [instructions here](https://github.com/BIMK/PlatEMO)

 if you download the entire project, just run

-    platemo('problem',@Fetal_problem,'algorithm',@GA,'N',4,'M', 1, 'maxFE',8, 'save', 1);
+    platemo('algorithm',@GA ,'problem',{@Fetal_problem, personID, mirror, type(Tc), initial mu-parameter},'N',15, 'D', 20,'maxFE', 100 , 'save', 2)

 ## Verify the accuracy